Particular/docs.particular.net/persistence/mongodb/index.md

 #### Testing

-A `TestableMongoSynchronizedStorageSession` class has been provided to facilitate [testing a handler](/nservicebus/testing/) that utilizes the shared transaction feature.
+The `TestableMongoSynchronizedStorageSession` class in the `NServiceBus.Testing` namespace has been provided to facilitate [testing a handler](/nservicebus/testing/) that utilizes the shared transaction feature.

 ## Outbox cleanup